- Magdalena Tanzer joined the ZEU team

 Sarah Robinson has worked on rural livelihoods and pastoralist systems in Central Asia since 1997, focussing on the interaction of biological, economic, and political factors on pastoralists and wildlife.
 She has recently worked on the project ‘Revitalising animal husbandry in Central Asia: A five-country analysis’ at Leibniz Institute of Agricultural Development in Transition Economies (IAMO) and is a visiting researcher at the Interdisciplinary Centre for Conservation Science at Oxford University.

 - Workshop: "Post-War Land Use Change in Colombia"

-The Workshop "Post-War Land Use Change in Colombia" took place on 4th to 6th September 2019 in the Senate Hall of the main building of the Justus Liebig University in Giessen.
+The Workshop "Post-War Land Use Change in Colombia" took place on the 4th to 6th of September 2019 in the Senate Hall of the main building of the Justus Liebig University in Giessen.

 The 22 participants from Colombia and Germany discussed the relations between land use and land rights in connection with the ongoing conflicts in Colombia.
 The Colombian guest professor at JLU, Prof. Dr. Ivan Lizarazo, had in cooperation with Prof. Dr. Lutz Breuer initiated the workshop to work on interdisciplinary solutions.